 M.B.
-McLatchey is a widely published poet and writer living in Florida.
-She is a
+McLatchey is a widely published poet and writer with a lifelong passion for

-Laureate nominee for the state of Florida.
-She is featured in the July 2017 issue of AWP,
+she is featured in the July 2017 issue of AWP.

 A graduate of Harvard University with over 30 years of college teaching, M.B. has also

 worked as a speechwriter for a state senator, as a reporter for a daily newspaper, as a

 magazine editor for a major publisher, as a reader and book reviewer for poetry journals,